Trello vs. Monday.com: A feature-by-feature comparison

 • Online proofing tool to review, approve, and leave feedback on creative assets and have ultimate version control.

-• Native time tracking and timesheets to record time spent on tasks and for billing and invoicing.
+• Native time tracking and timesheets record time spent on billing and invoicing tasks.

 • 24/7 customer support.
 Also, a Help & Support guide and video tutorials are available for assistance.